nickscozza/Team-Soon-AI-Hackathon-Files/README.md

 - How to optimize the performance of the genetic algorithm.

+Progress so far:
-As a starting point, we're using the workshop example that generates prompts which are in the form of a set of words.
-These sets of words will be evoloved to produce an output that will be similar to an supplied desired output.
+As a starting point, we're using the workshop example that generates prompts which will be transformed into a set of words.
+These sets of words will be used as a prompt and passed on to an LLM.
+Through evolution & , natural selection methods, the prompt the produces an output most similar to the desired output will be selected.

-The genetic algorithm operates on binary genotypes, performing operations such as crossover and mutation to explore the space of possible prompts & experiment with solutions.
+Initially, The genetic algorithm produces binary genotypes [0,1,1,0] etc. After generation, the algorithm will performing operation such as crossover and mutation to explore the space of possible prompts & experiment with combined genotypes.
+Each time a binary genotype is produced & manipulated (some may not be manipulated), They will be evaluated through their ability to satisfy certain requirements.

-By executing the genetic algorithm, we are able to evolve, manipulate, and select prompts that produce outputs similar to the desired output.
+Whichever solution produces an output most similar to the supplied target output, will be selected at the end.